Harshada Tells Us Why She Had Grandmothers On R&D Team Of Happibo Baby Meals

 - IWB Post

 “Sometimes, mothers say and do things that seem like they don’t want their kids … but when you look more closely, you realize that they’re doing those kids a favor.
 They’re just trying to give them a better life.”

 Harshada Joshi is a mother who took this sentiment a notch higher by deciding to not only give her son a better life but thousands of other children, too.
 She is the founder of Happibo, a venture that delivers ready-to-feed meals crafted in favor of the health of children.
 She is breaking many notions on her entrepreneurial journey.
 Firstly, she started her company right after having her child, and secondly, she is giving a new outlook to packaged foods.

 Children seem to be lovely and innocent until the time they are to be fed.
 Then starts a game of tantrums with loud cries deafening everyone in the house.
 Harshada offers the perfect solution with the food that is not only tasty but packed with nutrients.
 Being a mother, she knows what is good and what is bad for the child.
 She shares with us how she stumbled upon entrepreneurship and also a recipe to satisfy our taste buds.

 Packed meals are usually a not preferred option, how are you changing that with Happibo?

-At the end of the day, it’s all about convenience and mothers are getting busier by the day, so packed food is a solution.
+It’s all about convenience.
+Mothers are getting busier by the day, so healthy packed food can be a solution.
 If you ask what is different, Happibo is preservatives and additives free.
 Typically, companies try to cut corners and use cheaper technology, so preservatives become mandatory.
 If you see outside India, many companies are practicing healthy packaging, we have partnered with a UK based company to enhance our technology.

 You often go to deliver orders yourself.
 How is the experience?